akrzemi1/__sandbox__/string_view_ctor.md

 Technically, to fix it one can add a precondition on `display2()`: "`message.data()` should point to a null-terminated sequence", but this is probably nobody's intention.

-This illustrates that a top-bottom approach to migrating C-string interfaces to `std::string_view` is impossible in general.
-Only bottom-up is possible in a subset of cases.
+This illustrates that a top-bottom approach to migrating C-string interfaces to `std::string_view` is impossible in general, although in practice any interface that isn't calling into a C-string interface has no problem.
+Bottom-up conversion is more generally possible and preferable.

 This also illustrates that it is not possible to migrate even C-string interfaces to `std::string_view`.
 At least not all of them.
 Regardless if we accept P0903R1 or not.